atomsoftwarestudios/AtsDoc/README.md

 Prior the AtsDoc will be published through the NPM the following procedure is about to be followed:

-clone the project and open in Visual Studio (this will ensure all required dependencies such as TSLint and TypeScript will be installed from NPM)
+clone the project and open in Visual Studio (this will ensure all required dependencies such as TSLint and TypeScript will be installed from NPM).

+Build the solution.

 To run the code use the following command:
 ```
 node [path-to-vs-project-dir]\dist\atsdoc.js <params> <files|dir>
 ```
 RootPath parameter can be ommited when single file is used as the tsc output as .ts file nodes are not included in the output.

 **TypeScript Compiler Parameters**